-The Joint Council for Qualifications (JCQ) has released updated examination access regulations with effect from the 1st September 2017 to 31st August 2018.
-There are some key points to consider for students for whom English is an Additional Language (EAL).
+The Joint Council for Qualifications (JCQ) has released updated examination access regulations with effect from the 1st September 2020 to 31st August 2021.
+Within these regulations, there are some key points to consider for students for whom English is an Additional Language (EAL).

 Bilingual translation dictionaries

-Bilingual dictionaries can be used by candidates in certain exams where this reflects the candidate's normal way of working (section 5.18.1, page 71).
+Bilingual translation dictionaries can be used by candidates in certain exams if their ‘first language is not English, Irish or Welsh’ and where this reflects their ‘normal way of working’ (section 14.3, page 25).
 The centre does not need to make an application for this or record the use of the dictionary.

-There are particular examinations in which dictionaries must not be used in (section 5.18.1, page 71), including:
+There are particular exams in which dictionaries must not be used in (section 14.3, page 25), including GCSEs in: